RafaelEmery/nodejs-api-studies/README.md

 ### Request's validations using Celebrate

-To validate the requests made with Postman Software was used the Celebrate package which is basically a middleware validation using Joi:
+To validate the requests made with Postman Software was used the Celebrate package which is basically a middleware  using Joi:
 ```javascript
 //Route for the updating method (PUT)
 route.put('/:id', celebrate({